home-assistant/architecture/adr/0008-code-owners.md

 - The contributor doesn't "own" (in terms of taking responsibility) his code, and thus contribution, in a more formal fashion.
 - Without being listed as a code owner, our GitHub bot will not notify the contributor, when an issue for the integration is reported, quite possibly affecting his contribution.
-- Most integrations end up with having no or a single code owner.
+- Integrations have ended up or may end up with having a single code owner or no code owners at all.

 As a result of this: